trbocode/Decrypt9WIP/README.md

   * __NCCH FIRMs Dump__: Use this to dump NATIVE_FIRM, SAFE_MODE_FIRM, TWL_FIRM and AGB_FIRM from your NAND.
 For N3DS FIRMs, the ARM9 section will be decrypted as well.
 This feature is at the moment only useful for research.
   * __FIRM ARM9 Decryptor__: Use this to decrypt the ARM9 section of N3DS FIRMs.
 This feature is at the moment only useful for research.

-### Game Decryptor Options
+### Content Decryptor Options
-This category includes all features that allow the decryption (and encryption) of external and internal game files.
-Game files are any files that contain games and other software.
-Typical game file extensions are .CIA, .3DS and .APP.
-Game files are directly processed - the encrypted versions are overwritten with the decrypted ones and vice versa, so keep backups.
-The standard work folder for game files is `/D9Game/`, but if that does not exist, game files are processed inside the `/Decrypt9/` work folder.
+This category includes all features that allow the decryption (and encryption) of external and internal content files.
+Content files are directly processed - the encrypted versions are overwritten with the decrypted ones and vice versa, so keep backups.
+The standard work folder for content files is `/D9Game/`, but if that does not exist, content files are processed inside the `/Decrypt9/` work folder.
 * __NCCH/NCSD Decryptor__: Use this to fully decrypt all NCCH / NCSD files in the folder.
 Files with .3DS and .APP extension are typically NCCH / NCSD files.
 A full decryption of a .3DS file is otherwise also known as _cryptofixing_.
 Important Note: Depending on you 3DS console type / FW version and the encryption in your NCCH/NCSD files you may need additional files key files (see 'Support files' above) and / or `seeddb.bin`.
 * __NCCH/NCSD Encryptor__: Use this to (re-)encrypt all NCCH / NCSD files in the folder using standard encryption (f.e. after decrypting them).
 Standard encryption can be processed on any 3DS, starting from the lowest firmware versions.
 On some hardware, .3DS files might need to be encrypted for compatibility.
 * __CIA Decryptor (shallow)__: Use this to decrypt, for all CIA files in the folder, the titlekey layer of CIA decryption.
 The internal NCCH encryption is left untouched.